 Workplace Violence: The threat, exercise, or attempted exercise, of physical force by a person against an employee, in a workplace, that causes or could cause physical injury to the worker.
 Examples of workplace violence include, but are not limited to:

-- Physical attacks; - Threatening behavior such as shaking fists, destroying property or throwing objects; - Verbal, electronic or written threats that express an intent to inflict bodily harm; - Any other act that would arouse fear.
+- Physical attacks: - Threatening behavior such as shaking fists, destroying property or throwing objects; and - Verbal, electronic or written threats that express an intent to inflict bodily harm.

 Responsibilities

 Employees/ Program Representatives